agilize/terraform-provider-jumpcloud/docs/data-sources/webhook.md

 ## Argument Reference

-Os seguintes argumentos são suportados. **Nota:** Exatamente um desses argumentos deve ser especificado:
+The following arguments are supported. **Note:** Exactly one of these arguments must be specified:

-* `id` - (Opcional) O ID do webhook a ser recuperado.
+* `id` - (Optional) The ID of the webhook to retrieve.
-* `name` - (Opcional) O nome do webhook a ser recuperado.
+* `name` - (Optional) The name of the webhook to retrieve.

 ## Attribute Reference

-Além de todos os argumentos acima, os seguintes atributos são exportados:
+In addition to all the arguments above, the following attributes are exported:

-* `url` - A URL de destino para o webhook.
+* `url` - The destination URL for the webhook.
-* `enabled` - Se o webhook está ativado ou não.
+* `enabled` - Whether the webhook is enabled or not.
-* `event_types` - Lista de tipos de eventos que disparam o webhook.
+* `event_types` - List of event types that trigger the webhook.
-* `description` - A descrição do webhook.
+* `description` - The description of the webhook.
-* `created` - A data de criação do webhook.
+* `created` - The creation date of the webhook.
-* `updated` - A data da última atualização do webhook.
+* `updated` - The date of the last webhook update.